Brief report on the 'Teachers Research! Chile 2016' conference

 Silvia Severino (Argentina), one of the Aptis Action Research Award winners

-British Council colleagues from Uruguay and Argentina -- Silvia Rovegno (left) and Veronica Pintos (right) -- present on their research with remote teaching centre teachers
+British Council colleagues from Uruguay and Argentina -- Silvia Rovegno (left) and Veronica Pintos (right) -- present their research with remote teaching center teachers

 IATEFL Research SIG travel scholarship winners - Laura Aza (Argentina), left, and Debora Oss (Brazil), right

 Panel discussion featuring participating teachers - chaired by Richard Smith and Paula Rebolledo (LEFT)